 - Supportive day program?
 These can be difficult to find and the hours may not be as long as the school day your child is accustomed to.
 Create an IEP that mimics what you hope to obtain through a supportive day program.
 The program could include community outings to help improve your child’s ability to purchase food from a grocery store, eat in a restaurant, or take part in recreational activities, or instruction on doing laundry and other necessary home chores, for example.

 - A job?
 Vocational training is often available to High School students with IEP goals related to developing job skills.
 Indeed, once your child turns 18 (even earlier in some states, like Pennsylvania, through the Early Reach Initiative), his or her IEP can include working with the local Office of Vocational Rehabilitation (OVR) to further refine interests and abilities and to obtain a job coach or participate in job sampling.
-Research shows that individuals with ASD are often unemployed or underemployed (working in a job below their capabilities).
+Research shows that individuals on the autism spectrum are often unemployed or underemployed (working in a job below their capabilities).
 Extra time to refine skills and to develop work experience can only help in today’s job market.

 - Unsure?
 This uncertainty may be an indication that your child could benefit from more time in High School to develop both short and long term goals for the future.
 Your child’s Transition Plan (a part of the IEP) should include support to help your child and you come up with a plan.